 Boat covers have many uses, some obvious and some not.
 Keeping a boat clean and dirt-free is first on the list.
 By repelling water and moisture, your interior will remain dry and free of mold.
 (How many of us want to get comfy on a soggy seat or a slippery deck?)

-Most boat covers can be tied down for trailering, allowing your boat to arrive at the launch in pristine condition.
+- Most boat covers can be tied down to your boat trailer for trailering, allowing your boat to arrive at the launch in pristine condition.
 No wet interiors, dusty carpets or sun damage while pulling your craft down the road, completely covered and snug as a bug.

 Custom or Universal Boat Cover?